worlon-code/passwordpdf/README.md

 3. Includes all subfolders and files
 4. Check Downloads folder for ZIP file

-#### Handling Duplicates
+#### Handling Duplicates & Conflicts
+- When adding or moving files results in naming conflicts:
+  - A **Batch Resolution Dialog** appears listing all conflicting files.
+  - Select files you want to resolve.
+  - Choose an action from the dropdown:
+    - **Rename**: Appends a suffix (default `_copy`) to selected files.
-- When adding/moving files with existing names:
+    - **Overwrite**: Replaces the destination files with the new ones.
-  - Dialog shows: "Skip This File" or "Rename & Add"
-  - Choose to skip or provide new name
-  - Original file preserved
+    - **Skip**: Ignores the selected files.
+  - Click **OK** to apply.
+The dialog repeats until all conflicts are resolved.

 ### 🛠️ Development